EYFE Funding Explained

 (Most families choose this)

-Families opt into our Enhanced Provision, which reflects how Young Friends is intentionally designed to be experienced.
+Families opt into the Full Young Friends Experience, which reflects how Young Friends is intentionally designed to be experienced.

 This includes: